Gtmbro/PROJECTS/README.md

-# Self-Projects
+# PROJECTS

-Here are all my projects that I create while I am learning something or have learnt something new and want to apply it.
+Building practical solutions to everyday challenges, one project at a time.
+Here, you will find projects that tackle real world problems with clean and thoughtful code.